 About the American Printing House for the Blind

 The American Printing House for the Blind, a 501(c)(3) non-profit organization, is the world’s largest company devoted solely to researching, developing, and manufacturing products for people who are blind or visually impaired.
 Founded in 1858, it is the oldest organization of its kind in the United States.
 Under the 1879 federal Act to Promote the Education of the Blind, APH is the official supplier of educational materials for visually impaired students in the U.S. who are working at less than college level.

-APH manufactures textbooks and magazines in braille, large print, recorded, and digital formats.
-APH also manufactures hundreds of educational, recreational, and daily living products.
-APH’s fully-accessible web site (www.aph.org) features information about APH products and services, online ordering of products, and free information on a wide variety of blindness-related topics.
+APH manufactures textbooks and magazines in braille, large print, and digital formats.
+APH also creates hundreds of educational, recreational, and daily living products.

 The American Printing House for the Blind, Inc. is located at 1839 Frankfort Avenue in Louisville, Kentucky.
 For more information, call (502) 895-2405 or log on to www.aph.org.